-The Committee and the DCL shall work with Protests or Dissent members to identify ways to continue the Dissent with modifications to avoid future violations.
+The Committee and the DCL shall work with Protestors or Dissenters to identify ways to continue the Dissent with modifications to avoid future violations.
 The spirit of this policy is to protect the right of Protestors to do so while ensuring the narrow exceptions in this policy are no longer being violated.

 i.
 Failure to comply with this request is a violation of the Guidelines.

 ii.
 In the event that any person(s) are deemed by the DCL or his/her/hir designee to have violated the Guidelines and such person(s) refuse to show University or other identification, the DCL has the authority to make reasonable efforts to identify the individuals.
 The DCL is not authorized to photograph or take video of individuals where a reasonable expectation of privacy exists.

 c.
 In carrying out this responsibility for safeguarding the right of open expression, the DCL shall obtain the advice and recommendation of the Committee for Open Expression whenever feasible.

 Termination of an event or any arrests must be the option of last resort.
 The Chair of the Committee for Open Expression, or his/her/hir designee, must be consulted and must have advised of all alternatives to support continuation of the Protest or Dissent before there is any termination or arrest.
 Avoidance of injury to persons by the continuation of a Meeting, Event or Protest is a key factor in determining whether it should be forcibly terminated.
 Property damage and significant interference with educational processes are also factors to be considered and may be of sufficient magnitude to warrant forcible termination.

 If a Meeting, Event or Protest is forcibly terminated, a full statement of the circumstances leading to the incident shall be publicized by the DCL within the University.